emmyvera/ebulksms/Readme.md

 If you encounter any bugs or have suggestions for new features, please open an issue on the GitHub repository.
 Provide a clear description of the problem or feature request and any relevant details.

 ### Contact
-If you have any questions or need assistance, you can reach out to us at support@example.com.
+If you have any questions or need assistance, you can reach out to us

 We appreciate your contributions and thank you for helping improve the EBulkSMS Python library!